-When youth in foster care are asked whether they want to be adopted, child welfare professionals should expect to hear “no.” These young people may have experienced many layers of trauma in their lives.
-It is reasonable that they would be hesitant to trust another adult and an uncertain future.
+When youth in foster care are asked whether they want to be adopted, professionals should expect to hear “no.” These young people may have experienced many layers of trauma, and it is reasonable that they would be hesitant to trust another adult and an unknown future.

 However, instead of halting recruitment efforts at an initial “no,” professionals should assist youth in overcoming their fears in a way that respects their voice, privacy and dignity.

-Through the Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids® program (WWK), child welfare professionals, known as recruiters, use an evidence-based, child-focused model to find permanent families for the longest-waiting children in foster care.
-A key component of the model is building a trusting relationship with the young people they serve, helping them unpack fears and misconceptions about adoption.
+Through our signature program, Wendy’s Wonderful Kids® (WWK), the Dave Thomas Foundation for Adoption supports the hiring of professionals, known as recruiters, who are dedicated to finding permanent homes for the longest-waiting children in foster care.
+These professionals use an evidence-based, child-focused recruitment model to find the right family for every child.
+A key component of the model is building a trusting relationship with the young people they serve, helping them unpack fears and misconceptions about permanency.

-Download “7 Common Fears Children Have About Being Adopted” for strategies to help youth work through their fears on the journey to permanency.
+Choose below to explore “7 Common Fears Children Have About Being Adopted” and find strategies to support youth on their path to permanency.

 Often, youth in foster care have lived in multiple homes throughout their lives, which creates a longing for stability.
 The thought of having to move again can be exhausting.
 WWK recruiters work to help these young people realize that location is not stability and explore ways they can stay in touch with connections from their past placements.